 The oil filter is responsible for keeping the motor oil clean in your car’s engine.
 If you have a clogged or bad oil filter, it can no longer perform its job, thereby leaving your engine at risk for failure.
 That’s why it is important to understand the symptoms of a bad or clogged oil filter before problems begin.

-To help you prolong the life of your car engine, we review the bad oil filter warning signs.
-We also look at the role of the oil filter, examine its location and show you how much the replacement might cost.
+To help you prolong the life of your car engine, I review bad oil filter warning signs.
+I also look at the role of the oil filter, examine its location, and show you how much the replacement might cost.
+Let’s begin with a quick look at the signs to look for.

 1. Oil Pressure Warning symbol on dashboard

-Without oil pressure in your engine, it will not last many minutes.
-Therefore all car models have an oil pressure warning light which will show up on your dashboard if the oil pressure is too low and fatal for the engine.
+Without oil pressure in your engine, it will not last for long.
+Therefore, all car models have an oil pressure warning light which will show up on your dashboard if the oil pressure is too low.
+Low oil pressure is fatal to your engine.

-If you have noticed a red oil warning light on your dashboard it is definitely time to check it directly because if you keep driving the car it can result in very expensive repair costs of your engine and in most cases you have to replace the whole engine.
+If you have noticed a red oil warning light on your dashboard, it is definitely time to check it directly.
+If you continue to drive your car without addressing this problem, you will likely face some very expensive repair costs.
+In most cases, you will have to replace the entire engine.

 2. Low Oil Pressure

 If the oil pressure begins to drop while you are driving, this is cause for alarm.
 Continuing to drive with low oil pressure can lead to complete engine failure.
 You should pull over and check the oil levels immediately.
-If there is enough oil in the system, the dirty filter could be causing a restriction or there could be a malfunction with the oil pump.
+If there is enough oil in the system, the dirty filter could cause a restriction, or there could be a malfunction with the oil pump.

 RELATED: 4 Symptoms of Low Oil Pressure